GeorgePreece/GeorgePreece.github.io/_drafts/2022-02-28-architecture-decision-records.md

 layout: "article"

 title: "Architecture Decision Records"
-description: "Learn how to document decisions for requirements that are architecturally significant"
+description: "Learn how to document architecturally-significant decisions and why it is crucial for development teams"
 author: "George Preece"
 category: article
 tags: architecture